AdriJD/beamconv/README.md

 Pointing timelines can be read in or calculated on the fly.
 Optionally, the results can be binned on the sphere.

-The code and some results based on its use are described in: https://arxiv.org/abs/1809.05034
+The code and some results based on its use are described in: [1809.05034](https://arxiv.org/abs/1809.05034)

+**UPDATE**: See the `hwp_syst` branch for the generalization to non-ideal half-wave plates that is described in [2012.10437](https://arxiv.org/abs/2012.10437).
+This branch will be merged with the main branch in the future.

 ### Usage